Do Go On - Do Go On Presents: Arty Facts - 'Portrait of a Lady'

 Was that a risque sort of top back then?

-Was this in the days where ankles were risque?
+This isn't the days where ankles were risque?

-No, no, no.
+No, no, that.

 Collarbones are fine.

-Cover up those ankles.
+cover up those ankles.

-The subject is surrounded by decorative cartouches,
+The subject is surrounded by decorative cartoches,

 which is one of my new favourite words.

-The background seeks to emulate the encasements of 17th-century
+The background seeks to emulate the encasements

-portrait miniatures of which Mary had painted many during her career.
+of which Mary had painted many during her career.

-Beale painted in a Baroque style, seen throughout Europe
+Beale painted in a baroque style,

-Crossing many artistic disciplines, hallmarks of the Baroque style of portraiture painting include
+hallmarks of the baroque style of portraiture painting

-contrast in light, rich colours and attention to detail and fabric that we can see here.
+light, rich colours and attention to detail and fabric that we can see here.

 That's Baroque if I've ever seen it.

-If I know Baroque, can I do?
+If I know Baroque, and I do.

 You've been Baroque.

-Whilst we might not know the identity of this subject,
+Whilst we might not know the identity of this subject, we do know many of the people Beale painted.

-Her clientele mostly consisted of lawyers, doctors and clergymen,
+Her clientele mostly consisted of lawyers, doctors and clergymen, but also extended to literary figures and other artists.

 But for me, the most intriguing subject is someone she may have never painted at all.

-Okay.
 Matt Stewart.
-Kareem Abdul-Jabbar.

-She may have never painted him.
+She may have never painted.

 I mean, she did 90 in a year.
-So what do you mean by that?
-It's so

-intriguing.
-Let me tell you about Robert Hooke.
+Let me tell you about Robert Hook.

 Okay.

-Robert Hooke was born two years after Mary Beale in 1635
+Robert Hook was born two years after Mary Beale in 1635 and would go on to be one of the most

-of the century, if not all time.
+influential scientists of the century, if not all time.

-He was a polymath who contributed to an incredible number
+He was a polymath who contributed to an incredible number of scientific fields,

-of scientific fields, including physics, biology, astronomy,
+including physics, biology, astronomy, geometry, and even paleontology.

-He discovered and coined the term cell,
+He discovered and coined the term cell, like a biological cell,

-like a biological cell, when studying microscopic cavities in a piece of cork.
+when studying microscopic cavities and a piece of cork.

-He's sometimes referred to as England's Leonardo da Vinci.
+He sometimes referred to as England's Leonardo da Vinci.

-Ah, okay.
 Thank you for putting it in terms we could understand.

 He's a pretty important guy.

-He's a pretty guy.
-He's a pretty guy.

 He's a pretty guy.